Deleting Built-in Client Roles

 When working with client roles in keycloak-config-cli:

-- Built-in Roles Are Protected: System roles in clients like
+- Built-in Roles Are Protected by CLI: System roles in clients like

-realm-management,account, andbrokercannot be deleted programmatically - Custom Roles Are Manageable: Roles you create can be fully managed (created, updated, deleted) through configuration files
+realm-management,account, andbrokerare not deleted bykeycloak-config-clito prevent accidental system breakage, though they can be removed manually via the Keycloak Admin Console if needed - Custom Roles Are Manageable: Roles you create can be fully managed (created, updated, deleted) through configuration files

 - Remote State Recommended: Using remote state tracking prevents accidental deletion of manually created roles